 Async handoff scorecard for offshore teams working across time zones

-A visual research brief for deciding which offshore workflows need written handoffs, meeting time, escalation rules, and next-day review.
+A visual research brief for deciding which offshore work processes need written handoffs, meeting time, ask-for-help rules, and next-day review.

 Key finding